oridonner/elementor/README.md

 ## 1.1 Access Kafka cluster

 Helm chart Kafka installation instructions to access kafka cluster.
-**client.properties** file is located ar kafka-app/config, kafka password is encoded and hardcoded in script, should be saved as AWS Secret and mounted to kafka pods.
+**client.properties** file is located at **kafka-app/config**, kafka password is encoded and hardcoded in script, should be saved as AWS Secret and mounted to kafka pods.

 >    NAME: kafka
 >    LAST DEPLOYED: Tue Nov  7 11:58:13 2023